marklister/product-collections/README.md

 hacked version of scala to generate it.
 If you want a local copy you can clone the gh-pages branch.

+#### Repl Session

+This document contains fragments of a REPL session.
+You can view the [full repl session](https://github.com/marklister/product-collections/blob/master/doc/repl-output.md) if you prefer.
+The repl source is in the doc directory.

 ###Using CollSeq
 ####Creating a CollSeq